 In the general election, Nana Akufo-Addo's NPP comes to power and Mahama loses office.

 Unions start to raise a stink about mismanagement in the GPHA under Anamoo.
-They claim $60m given to Mahama for his campaign from the GPHA and other monies went to the National Democratic Congress.
+They claim $60m given to Mahama for his election campaign came from GPHA funds.

 Vice-President Muhamadu Bawumia orders the formation of a ministerial committee to review the shareholding structure of GPHA and MPS, the concession agreement, and the financial implications of the IFC loan, and the tax and waivers.